osteele/gojekyll/README.md

 This project is missing more functionality than it implements.
 It may accidentally work on tiny or simple sites.

-It's currently ~50x faster than Jekyll using an embedded Liquid engine (that isn't very completely); and about 5x faster using an un-optimized connection to the [harttle/shopify-liquid](https://github.com/harttle/shopify-liquid) JavaScript library (documentation TBD) to render Liquid templates.
+When using an embedded Liquid engine (that isn't very compliant with the [Liquid spec](http://liquidmarkup.org)), it's about 50x faster than Jekyll.
+When using an un-optimized JSON-RPC connection to a JavaScript library (see below), it's about 5x faster.

 - [ ] Content
   - [x] Front Matter